kyma-incubator/examples/personservice/README.md

 ### Checks

-To check whether your changes are active, issue the following command until you again have **exactly** 2 Pods of `personservice-*-*` in status running:
+To check whether your changes are active, issue the following command until you again have **exactly** 1 Pod of `personservice-*-*` in status running:
 `kubectl get pods -n personservice`.

 After that issue a kubectl describe command for 1 of the pods (replacing '\*' with actual values):